-This bill requires the department to update the regional market rate survey methodology to include age and service hours ranges that align with the SRR standards and account for the impact of contractors located in poverty areas.
-This bill also increases the regional market rate ceiling used to determine reimbursement for the cost of childcare for recipients of CalWORKs/Alternative Payment Programs.
+This bill subjects the provisions of this bill to the contingent enactment of Senate Bill 174 (Leyva, 2019) which requires the department to update the regional market rate survey methodology to include age and service hours ranges that align with the SRR standards and account for the impact of contractors located in poverty areas.
+SB 174 also increases the regional market rate ceiling used to determine reimbursement for the cost of childcare for recipients of CalWORKs/Alternative Payment Programs.